lucidmotifs/web-programming-a1/ISSUES.md

 - --Single product form plus/minus buttons should be of uniform size.--
 - --Create page title / label for each of the pages.--
 - --Add permission tag to all images used.--
-- Change Page titles.
-Add fav-icon.
+- --Change Page titles.
+Add fav-icon.--
 - --Redo style section on single_product to better match site style.--
 - --Add privacy policy--